 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Lululemon Athletica is:

-The 'return' refers to a company's earnings over the last year.
-Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.23 in profit.
+The 'return' is the income the business earned over the last year.
+One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.39 in profit.

-Firstly, we acknowledge that Lululemon Athletica has a significantly high ROE.
-Second, a comparison with the average ROE reported by the industry of 17% also doesn't go unnoticed by us.
-As a result, Lululemon Athletica's exceptional 20% net income growth seen over the past five years, doesn't come as a surprise.
+To begin with, Lululemon Athletica has a pretty high ROE which is interesting.
+Second, a comparison with the average ROE reported by the industry of 22% also doesn't go unnoticed by us.
+As a result, Lululemon Athletica's exceptional 26% net income growth seen over the past five years, doesn't come as a surprise.